 Ensure that you fully agree to the terms of the offer including salary, necessary travel, location of work, relocation package, type of employment (part-time, full-time, contract), and the start date.
 Also, don’t be afraid to negotiate your salary, benefits, vacation, and anything else you’d like to receive.

-According to the Society for Human Resource Management, it takes $4,129 and 42 days to fill an open position.
-As a candidate today, you will still need to have a professionally written resume to apply for a position, have your resume selected to move forward, go through the interview process, and pass the background checks before getting an offer.
+According to the Society for Human Resource Management, it takes $4,700 and 42 days to fill an open position.
+As a candidate today, you will still need to have a professional resume to apply for a position, have your resume selected to move forward, go through the interview process, and pass the background checks before getting an offer.